Are you managing more than 2000 packages per day?

 Autonomous mobile robots are very scalable and are giving the more traditional fixed automation solutions a run for their money.

-There are a few possible set-ups for this type of solution but the most common is random storage of goods on mobile shelving units, which are then moved around by the robots.
 The robots typically bring the mobile shelving units to goods-to-person picking stations, each one of which is set up with put positions for several orders.
 This system suits profiles with several lines / items per order.

 A common objection is that the mobile shelving units do not use the height of the building well, and hence provide a poor storage density.
 In practice a combination of clever storage algorithms and use of mezzanine floors (while requiring investment) can mitigate a lot of this.
 The decrease in storage density that is seen can be a price worth paying for the simplicity of the solution.